Tom Beard

-Thomas LeRoy Beard Jr. (born June 10, 1948) is an American former professional football center who played with the Buffalo Bills in 1972.
+Thomas LeRoy Beard Jr. (born June 10, 1948) is an American former professional football player who was a center for the Buffalo Bills of the National Football League (NFL) in 1972.
+He played college football for the Michigan State Spartans.
 He was selected by the Denver Broncos in the eighth round of the 1971 NFL draft, and also played for the Lansing All Stars of the Midwest Football League (MFL) in 1971.